First Published: 1979

 Our apparent fragmentation is only temporary.
 It is a tragic state of affairs (either a wrong turn or fall from heaven) produced by a sick modernism.
 Yet all who enter a timeless building will see, or can see, the quality without a name.

 Alexander is not alone in recommending this as a solution to modernity.
 He is joined by many other Romantic Liberals who favour his world of acoustic, natural small-scale living.
-What is, for Alexander, the good life?
-It has been described as “comfortable, easygoing, sensuously pleasurable, communal, and full of leisure time for socializing and solitude.”
+Alexander's model of the 'good life' has been described as “comfortable, easygoing, sensuously pleasurable, communal, and full of leisure time for socializing and solitude.”
+Based on his buildings, this is indeed what he wants: natural materials; space for quiet reflection, relaxation, thought, and appreciation of beauty; communal life; love; heartbreak; games; and quiet.
+Here is his life:

 And his favourite moments:

 So yes, Alexander is a believer in the (domesticated) Romantic Liberal life.
 He is a humanist, a friend of humanity and enemy of the artificiality of modernity.
-This happens to make him appear retrograde.
-His buildings are always consistent with their local, surrounding style, and they are often traditional, small scale, and oriented around living life in a communal, intimate way.
+He longs for a life, above all, freed of fear, of control, of strictures.

 It is a highly liberal model, one premised on the belief that we should be allowed to act freely, for in each of us is endless wonderful possibility.
 It is perfect for an individualistic-spiritualistic model of life: that you just need to be yourself, and you will produce beauty:

 What, exactly, does it feel like to “live”?
 Alexander is not particularly clear here.
 He believes people in the past lived intuitively according to the quality without a name (hence why their buildings were invariably more beautiful).
 Thus, it cannot be euphoric: people in the past did not live invariably exciting, dynamic lives.
 Nor is it straightforwardly about living in the moment.
 In general, their lives were often miserable, difficult, and painful.
+I think a fair reconstruction of living by the quality without a name looks goes as follows:

 You are often uncertain and in pain.
 But you are not uncertain about who you are.
 Nor are you ever bored in the sense we would recognise.
 You are much closer to being a plant or animal than a modern person.